 - Nothing Is Innocuous – You might think that posting pictures of puppies could do nothing but improve the world.
 You’d be wrong.
 Soon, people will want to know if they’re puppy-mill puppies (which is totally inhumane).
 They’ll worry that you aren’t posting pictures of cats (“I thought you were cat person!
 Is this an identity crisis?!”).
-They’ll be frustrated that once again, non-fluffy animals are underrepresented (ah, such is the injustice of the world).
 And while I haven’t actually posted any pictures of puppies to cause such a riot, you understand my point.
 No matter what you write, or what you do, there will be detractors.
 The important thing is to be able to separate the genuine critics from the plain old haters.
 Constructive criticism is extremely valuable, and the people who think differently than you do, and are willing to engage in a respectful debate, are the people with whom you should surround yourself.
 But, even if you’re only posting about puppies, there will always be a handful of people who will try to tear you apart.
 So, on the internet and in life, don’t say something you can’t back up with facts, and don’t be afraid to move on when someone is simply unreasonable.

 - Timing Is Everything – I know this is a “duh!” observation for most of you, but it’s so true that it seems worth repeating.
 If you want someone to read your blog post, don’t share it on a Saturday night.
 Wait until Wednesday evening when everyone’s recovering from a couple of days of real-life responsibilities.
 If you have a current event or hot topic that you want to discuss, strike while the iron is hot!
 (But don’t sacrifice accuracy for speed.
 You’ll wind up on the wrong end of point #1).
 Life, I think, is similar.
 Learn how to read a moment: when to go all-in and when to hold back; when to have a difficult conversation and when to wait for a more receptive mood.